 Q: How are the school’s resources and support allocated and matched to students’ special educational needs?

 We promote inclusive learning; consequently teachers will use a range of resources to ensure that the majority of additional learning needs are met in the classroom.

 Further resources and additional short-term interventions may be offered by the Learning Support team to assist students towards making good progress.

-Advice to Year 6 from current students in Years 7 and 8
+Advice to our new students from current students in Years 8 and 9

 "I know it may be scary transitioning from junior school to senior, but don’t worry we are all welcoming and once you settle in it will be fine.
 You will look back and think what I was worried about!

 When I first joined Furze Platt I was very nervous because all my friends had gone to another school and it really did scare me but with the support of the teachers it helped a lot and I settled in within days and made lots of new friends.
 In the summer holidays before I started FPSS I was very weary at what the school would think of me and I was upset that I may not make any new friends and I wouldn’t be happy there but when I arrived they were so nice and gave us a map which would help us a lot as it’s a huge school!